-Philosophy of mind, phenomenology, ancient philosophy
+Philosophy of mind (especially consciousness), phenomenology, ancient philosophy

-Philosophy of mind, phenomenology, ancient philosophy, modern philosophy, introduction to philosophy
+Philosophy of mind, ancient philosophy, phenomenology, modern philosophy, introduction to philosophy

 I have been with Rice's Philosophy Department since the summer of 2010, having previously worked at the University of California Riverside, the University of Miami, and Reed College.

 My book The Significance of Consciousness (1998) is an effort to use critical first-person reflection to defend an interpretation of consciousness and its place in the mind.
 My research since then has been largely devoted to deepening and extending this project.
 I have published articles on issues such as: the nature of our warrant for judgments about our own experience; phenomenological approaches to understanding the mind (including interpretations of Brentano, Husserl and Merleau-Ponty); the relation between self-knowledge and rationality; the richness of visual experience; the “transparency” of consciousness and introspective attention; cognitive experience (a.k.a. “cognitive phenomenology”); the experience of perceptual constancy, recognition and sensorimotor activity, together with the role these play in warranting judgments about our surroundings; the temporality of thought and consciousness; the intrinsic value of experience and how it figures in moral status.